quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection flow control is a limit to the total bytes of stream data sent in STREAM frames on all streams.
 A receiver advertises credit for a connection by sending a MAX_DATA frame.
-A receiver maintains a cumulative sum of bytes received on all streams, which are used to check for flow control violations.
+A receiver maintains a cumulative sum of bytes received on all contributing streams (those other than stream 0), which are used to check for flow control violations.
 A receiver might use a sum of bytes consumed on all contributing streams to determine the maximum data limit to be advertised.

-### Stream 0 Flow Control
+## Stream 0 Flow Control

 The cryptographic handshake stream, Stream 0, is exempt from the connection-level data limits established by MAX_DATA.
 That is, data sent on